 When a loved one offers to help you

-How do you tend to answer when someone says, “What can I do to help?” or ‘is there anything I can do?”
+When a friend or loved one says, “What can I do to help?” or ‘is there anything I can do?”, what do you say?

-For many PTSD sufferers, the answer is often, “Oh nothing, I’m ok” or “ I don’t know what will help”.
-With PTSD is so difficult to put into words how you feel, let alone what someone else can do to help.
+For many PTSD & C-PTSD sufferers, the answer is often, “Oh nothing, I’m ok” or “ I don’t know what will help”.
+With PTSD or C-PTSD can be so difficult to put into words how you feel, let alone what someone else can do to help.
 But it’s so important to get help where you can, and people feel good when they finally feel like they can do something to help – it’s a win-win situation.

 What can help?